Silvia Prochádzková

-Silvia Prochádzková (born 6 April 1992) is a Slovak model and beauty pageant titleholder who was crowned Miss Slovenskej Republiky 2014 and represented her country at the Miss Universe 2014 Competition.
+Silvia Prochádzková (born 6 April 1992) is a Slovak model and beauty pageant titleholder who was crowned Miss Slovenskej Republiky 2014 and represented her country at the Miss Universe 2014 competition.

 Early life

-Silvia Prochádzková is a student at City University of Seattle in Bratislava.
+Prochádzková was a student at City University of Seattle in Bratislava.

 Pageantry

 Miss Universe Slovenskej Republiky 2014

-Prochádzková was crowned as Miss Universe Slovenskej Republiky 2014 represented Bratislava.
+Prochádzková represented Bratislava and was crowned Miss Universe Slovenskej Republiky 2014.